GET TO KNOW US - OUR TEAM

 Selina is available for therapy sessions on Thursdays.

-Claire works closely with parents and schools to ensure that she has an accurate understanding of the unique person that she is assessing including all their strengths, interests, and challenges they face in the learning environment.
-This allows her to write reports that are clear, thorough, and full of practical recommendations for how to best support the child in nurturing their strengths and meeting their learning needs.
+Claire collaborates with her clients to ensure that she has an accurate understanding of the unique person that she is assessing, including all their strengths, interests, and challenges they face in the learning environment.
+This allows her to write reports that are clear, thorough, and full of practical recommendations for how to best support the individual in nurturing their strengths and meeting their learning requirements.

-Cognitive assessments with Claire are scheduled on an individual basis.
+Claire offers psychoeducational assessments at Happy Minds which are scheduled on an individual basis.

 Rebecca believes strongly in a team approach in supporting young people and their families and is adept in liaising with schools and other professionals to achieve the best outcomes for her clients.
 She is a warm and compassionate practitioner who relies on evidence-based research to guide her practice.
 She uses a range of techniques including play therapy, art therapy, Cognitive Behaviour Therapy (CBT) and Acceptance and Commitment Therapy (ACT) to support children and families to gain the best outcomes.
 Rebecca believes in supporting children and families to develop skills and strategies that build resilience and optimise mental health and wellbeing.